aigeroni/Winnie_Bot/README.md

 * Sign in to Discord
 * Go to https://discordapp.com/developers/, and click on 'My Apps'
-* Click on 'New App' to create a Discord
+* Click on 'New App' to create a Discord application
+* Go to the Bot tab, and click the Add Bot button to create a bot user
-* Reveal the token under Bot/Token - you will need this in the next step
+* Copy the token under Bot/Token - you will need this in the next step

 #### Installation Instructions

 * Clone the Winnie_Bot repository onto your server.
 * Run `npm install` to get package dependencies.
-* Edit the `config.json` file in Winnie's root directory as follows: {"token": "your bot's token", "storageUrl": "location of your MongoDB"}
+* Edit the `config.json` file in Winnie's root directory as follows: {"token": "your bot's token from the previous step", "storageUrl": "location of your MongoDB"}
 * Initialise MongoDB.
 * Run `bash tz-script.sh` to download the IANA timezone data.
-* Run `node main.js` to initialise Winnie.
+* Run `node index.js` to initialise Winnie.

 #### Inviting your instance of Winnie to your server